 - Slice the pork into strips and fry off in a casserole dish (which has a lid) until brown all over.
 Remove from the pan and drain off the fat

-- Cut the chorizo into small chunks (or cheat and buy the ready cubed) and add to the pan, brown off for two minutes then add the chopped onions, four teaspoons of paprika and the chopped garlic.
+- Cut the chorizo into small chunks (or use the ready cubed) and add to the pan, brown off for two minutes then add the chopped onions, four teaspoons of paprika and the chopped garlic.
 Fry for a further two minutes until the onion has softened

 - Add the pork back to the pan along with ½ a pint of water and the tinned tomatoes.
 Season to taste